Teams Phone Migration Project

-Over the summer of 2025, Information Services will be working to replace our aged telephone system with a new system that leverages our campus Microsoft infrastructure and licensing, called Microsoft Teams Phone.
+Information Services is working to replace our aged telephone system with a new system that leverages our campus Microsoft infrastructure and licensing, called Microsoft Teams Phone.
 The new Teams Phone service will allow for many new services and features and also will allow calls to be placed and received from any system that runs the MS Teams application – or an approved desktop phone that is Teams certified.

 Project Timeline